PaulWay/openscad_work/Oddments/README.md

 One of those fidget toy cones with a stellated insert that twists together.

+**File: `two_letter_intersection.scad`

+Two intersecting letters, one projected along the Y axis from the XZ plane and the other projected along the X axis from the XY plane.
+This gives a neat effect but choice of letters and font will dictate whether you have any things hovering in midair.
+Capital letters and sans-serif fonts are probably better for this.

 **File: `urban_500_mount.scad`**

 A mount for the Urban 500 bicycle light.